Gatekeeper is the feature at work when OS X tells you that a particular application can’t be opened because it is from an

 sudo spctl --master-disable

 System Preferences and head back to the Gatekeeper settings.
-You’ll now see that
+Now

 Anywhere has been restored.